 Living with the Villain: Yes, that AdorkableGirl Next Door is a trained killer.
 At least until she joins Maou and Emi's side.
 It is also revealed that the Maou residence knew from the start Suzuno was planning to kill them, but didn't really care.

 Master Poisoner: Emi hints that she shouldn't bother: Maou and Ashiya are being friendly, but they're still demon lords.
 They'll catch on if she tries anything.
 In episode 11, a Flash Back shows some leaders of a heretical human group who drink some wine, only to then find out it was poisoned by her.
+She's also been poisoning Maou's household by infusing their food with sacred energy, but none of them actually cared because it wasn't enough to hurt them apart from Ashiya, who ate too much of it.
+Hey, it's still free food right?

 The Mole: She was planted into Maou's apartment building in order to investigate Emi and to attempt an assassination on Maou if necessary.